Imelda Marcos: College

 Imelda ran for President of the student council at St. Paul's College (now named Divine Word University) in 1951, three years before her marriage to Marcos.
 At that time, she was about to graduate with a degree in Education.
-She was put up as candidate for the Department of Education, which had an enrollment of 800 students.
+She was put up as a candidate for the Department of Education, which had an enrollment of 800 students.
 Even during the nomination, her victory was already a foregone conclusion, but the school authorities insisted that another candidate be put up to make the elections a democratic procedure.
 That was how the College of Law, with 200 students, put up Francisco Pedrosa.

 While an undergraduate student, Marcos taught at a local Chinese high school before graduating in 1952.
 She had won a scholarship to study music at the Philippine Women's University under Adoración Reyes, a close friend of the family.
 She briefly held a job at a music store but left this for a better one at the Central Bank.
-After a few lessons, Adoración was convinced that Imelda had talent and persuaded her to enroll at the College of Music and Fine Arts at PWU, under a special arrangement that put her on register while Adoración continued to give her free lessons.
+After a few lessons, Adoración was convinced that Imelda had talent and persuaded her to enroll at the College of Music and Fine Arts at Philippine Women's University (PWU), under a special arrangement that put her on register while Adoración continued to give her free lessons.

 Early career

 Imelda returned to Manila in 1952 under the rule of President Elpidio Quirino and stayed in the house of her relative, House of Representatives of the Philippines Speaker Pro tempore Daniel Romuáldez, who had three adopted children.
 Imelda's status in the Romuáldez household during this time has been described as "higher than servants and lower than family members as a poor relative".
 Imelda found work as a salesgirl in a store called P.E.
-Domingo, which infuriated her father when he learnt of during one of his visits, perceiving it as ill treatment of Imelda.
+Domingo, which infuriated her father when he learned of it during one of his visits, perceiving it as ill treatment of Imelda.

-To calm the indignation of Vicente Romuáldez, Eduardo and Daniel exercised their political and economic influence to find work for Imelda in the Central Bank where she worked under Braulio Hipuna, the Chief Clerk of the Intelligence Division.
+To calm the indignation of Vicente Romuáldez, Eduardo and Daniel exercised their political and economic influence to find work for Imelda at the Central Bank where she worked under Braulio Hipuna, the Chief Clerk of the Intelligence Division.

 During this time her cousin Loreto Ramos introduced her to Adoración Reyes, a teacher from the College of Music and Fine Arts of Philippine Women's University (PWU), who gave her vocal lessons and a chance to get a PWU scholarship.
 She later sang three songs at a performance with her cousin Loreto at Holy Ghost College (now named College of the Holy Spirit Manila).

 Imelda also joined the 1953 Miss Manila beauty pageant.
 The results became controversial, resulting in both Imelda and Miss Norma Jiménez being declared Manila's candidate to the larger Miss Philippines pageant.
 Both of them eventually lost to Miss Cristina Galang.